Github73840134/TinyBook/README.md

 ```
 #### make(bookname)
 Compile the book to a tinybook file
-name msut be str (do not add extention to the file name)
+name must be str (do not add an extention to the file name)
-Use this when you have compelted making your book
+Use this when you have completed making your book
 Sugested Usage:
 ```python
 bm = tinybook.makebook